Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M955 P0 C"spi.cs1+spi.cs0" I10 ; configure accelerometer on mainboard using SPI pins and specify orientation
 M955 P0 C"3.spi.cs1+spi.cs0" I10 ; configure accelerometer on expansion board 3 using SPI pins and specify orientation
 M955 P0 C"120.i2c.lis" I10  ; configure accelerometer 0 as i2c-connected accelerometer on SZP (CAN address 120) with orientation 10 and default resolution
+M955 P1 C"121.i2c.lis" I10  ; configure accelerometer 1 as the accelerometer on the tool board with CAN address 121
 </pre>

 ##### Notes

-* The **P** parameter is the logical accelerometer number and does not include a board address.
-In 3.7.0-rc.1 it may only be P0.
-In 3.7.0-rc.2 and later we will support configuration of more than one accelerometer as a time.
+* The **P** parameter is the logical accelerometer number (0 to 9) and does not include a board address.
+Each board can have only one accelerometer, so an attempt to configure a second accelerometer number on a board that is already in use is rejected.
+RRF 3.7.0-rc.1 supported P0 only.
 * The **C** parameter is mandatory in M955 and includes the board CAN address if it is not the main board.
+* Use **C"nil"** to remove the accelerometer with the given number.
 * For a built-in accelerometer on a tool board, or an accelerometer connected to SAMMYC21 via I2C, use "120.i2c.lis" (120 is the board CAN address here).
 * SPI-connected accelerometers are now tested and working on the 3HC and 1HCL.